-Since December 2019 the rapidly growing pandemic of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) caused more than 250 million infections worldwide and more than 5 million deaths [1,2].
-The clinical features of coronavirus disease 19 (COVID-19) are variable and systemic, covering a large spectrum of illnesses ranging from asymptomatic infection to severe and critical diseases with clinical signs of respiratory and multiorgan failures, including coagulation abnormalities [3,4] with both hypercoagulability [venous thromboembolism (VTE)] and major bleeding (MB) complications (i.e., gastrointestinal bleeding, hemoptysis, oral bleeding, bleeding from multiple cannulation sites, intracranial hemorrhage, muscle hematomas, pulmonary and renal hemorrhages) [5-7].
-In addition, the occurrence of VTE and MB together have been already described in other conditions that present with endothelial damage [8], as also observed in COVID-19 [9)].
-So that, one can be considered as the reverse of the medal of the other.
+Since December 2019, the rapidly growing pandemic of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has caused more than 250 million infections worldwide and more than 5 million deaths [1,2].
+The clinical features of COVID-19 are variable and systemic, covering a large spectrum of illnesses ranging from asymptomatic infection to severe and critical diseases with clinical signs of respiratory and multiorgan failures, including coagulation abnormalities [3,4], with both hypercoagulability [venous thromboembolism (VTE)] and major bleeding (MB) complications (i.e., gastrointestinal bleeding, hemoptysis, oral bleeding, bleeding from multiple cannulation sites, intracranial hemorrhage, muscle hematomas, pulmonary and renal hemorrhages) [5-7].
+In addition, the occurrence of VTE and MB together has already been described in other conditions that present with endothelial damage [8], as also observed in COVID-19 [9].
+So that, one can be considered the reverse of the other.

-Our recent metanalysis described an increased risk of VTE in patients with COVID-19, compared to patients with other viral pulmonary infections, such as influenza A [10].
-This susceptibility is more evident in patients admitted to hospitals [10,11], and because of this they are usually managed with prophylactic/therapeutic doses of low molecular weight heparin (LMWH).
-On the other hand, bleeding complications have also been reported in COVID-19 as much as in emergency setting as in stable patients, worsening the outcome and challenging the anticoagulant management [12,13].
-Despite the reduced mortality and morbidity from COVID-19 (14), SARS-CoV2 still continues to represent a burden mostly in case of severe disease that needs hospitalization according to Italian
+Our recent meta-analysis described an increased risk of VTE in patients with COVID-19 compared to patients with other viral pulmonary infections, such as influenza A [10].
+This susceptibility is more evident in patients admitted to hospitals [10,11], and because of this, they are usually managed with prophylactic/therapeutic doses of low-molecular-weight heparin (LMWH).
+On the other hand, bleeding complications have also been reported in COVID-19, both in emergency settings and stable patients, worsening the outcome and challenging anticoagulant management [12,13].

-19/Appropriatezza\setting\ospedalieri\\COVID\2.0\17\6\2021.pdf).
+Despite the reduced mortality and morbidity from COVID-19 [14], SARS-CoV2 continues to represent a burden, mostly in cases of severe disease that need hospitalization according to Italian criteria [15].
 Given these premises, the prompt identification of risk factors for VTE or MB appears as a key point for effective and efficient management of hospitalized COVID-19 patients.